digital-asset/docs.daml.com/docs/2.10.0/docs/single-domain/build-backend.rst

    .. image:: images/daml-scribe-assemble-gradlew-error.png
       :alt: Gradle could not get resource example

-   You can verify your Artifactory username and password have been correctly integrated into the app with a credential request command:
+   You can verify that your Artifactory username and password have been correctly integrated into the app with a credential request command:

    .. code-block:: bash